jiaye-wu/jiaye-wu.github.io/README.md

-# My Academic Information Hub (discontinued)
+# My Personal Academic Website

 Welcome to the repository of my personal academic page!
-It is well known that the information is quite scattered across various different academic websites such as Google Scholar, Researchgate, Scopus, etc, which all have their respective focuses.
-Their functions are also relatively specialized and not as flexible as a personal website.
-A personal academic information hub website allows me to freely communicate science as I want.

 ## Acknowledgements